-Businesses today certainly need to adapt to the changing consumer buying behavior.
-Shifting from transactions taking place in physical retail stores to transactions happening solely on businesses’ websites.
+Businesses today certainly need to adapt to the changing consumer buying behavior and building business-customer relationships.
+Shifting from transactions taking place in physical retail stores to transactions happening solely on businesses’ online stores.

 Mall goers in 1999 – “We love going to the mall on weekends.
 Not only do we enjoy shopping exclusive brands but also make a day out of it with food and entertainment.”

 Retail marketing is not the same with digital in the mix now.
-Businesses need to brainstorm new ways to capture their customers in an online retail space.
+Businesses need to brainstorm new ways to capture their target audience and do their sales promotions in an online retail space.
 It can absolutely be a challenging task.

 Business owners are competing today with other retailers not only in their own neighborhood but also retailers hundreds, sometimes thousands, of miles away.
 This has made retail marketing extremely difficult.

 Purchasing behavior and consumer preferences have changed because technology has evolved.
 Mobile tools, fancy websites and newer technologies have given shoppers more choices with almost instant gratification.
 This in turn has spiked a demand for businesses not to just sell online but also promote their brands through multiple channels.
-In order to stay relevant retailers must utilize varying digital marketing tactics to reach the maximum number of people.
+In order to stay relevant businesses in the retail industry must utilize varying digital marketing tactics to reach the maximum number of people.

 Did you know?
 On average, consumers are spending upwards of $450 billion on online retail purchases.
-An increase of about 15% year after year.
-A fact that has well seeped in businesses like IKEA, Walmart, and of course Amazon.
+Your target market included an increase of about 15% year after year.
+A fact that has well seeped in businesses like IKEA, Walmart, and of course, Amazon.

-Today the marketplace has evolved and completely digitized.
+Today the retail market has evolved and completely digitized.
 They are no longer looking at ads in their local newspaper and rushing to their nearest store to purchase the product they saw.

 Rather, today users are connected on at least three devices at any given time.
 Mobile phones, laptops, home assistance devices, car wifi systems and so on.
 They are targeted with specific ads through all of them.
 Where do you think your business stands a chance if you don’t have an online retail presence yet?
-This unique challenge for marketers has turned into multiple opportunities and touch points that they need to explore.
+This unique challenge for marketers has turned into multiple opportunities and touch points to find the perfect marketing mix that they need to explore.